aegis-icons/aegis-icons/CONTRIBUTING.md

+# ⚠ Contributing process is still work in progress

+Do not submit icons, until this notice is gone and documents / assets related to contributing are finalized.

 # Contributing

 Thank you for taking the time to contribute!
 Ask for help, report a bug, or request a feature simply by [opening a new issue](https://github.com/krisu5/aegis-icons/issues)!
 If you would like to contribute icons or code, please fork the project and keep reading!